rabin2360/Presentation2/README.md

     1. the position of the default values are changed accordingly for all the parameters
     2. when adding a new parameter, the default value for the new parameter is added automatically on the function call

-* Way to change a method signature:
+* Way to change a method signature in IntelliJ:
     1. In the code editor, place the cursor within the name of the method whose signature is to be changed.
     2. Perform one of the following:
         i.
 Press `Ctrl + F6`.
         ii.
 Choose Refactor | Change Signature from the context menu. iii.
 Chose Refactor | Change Signature in the main menu.
+    3. In the Change Signature dialog box, change the method visibility scope, method name, return type, manage parameters, etc. as desired.

 ## IntelliJ IDEA - Code Refactoring (III)
 * Change Class Signature: In IntelliJ, the Change Class Signature refactoring allows to turn a class into a generic and then allows the user the manipulate the parameters.
 When the refactoring is performed, all the class calls, implementations and overrides are corrected automatically.